 We also support youth programs and other organizations that wish to improve playtime.
-Organizations like SHAPE America, The Centers for Disease Control, and City Year all look to Playworks to inform practice and policy.
+Organizations like The Centers for Disease Control, and City Year all look to Playworks to inform practice and policy.

 Helping Schools Rethink Recess

-For over 20 years, Playworks has helped schools figure out what works well on their playgrounds.
+For 25 years, Playworks has helped schools figure out what works well on their playgrounds.

 For recess to reinforce school culture, we’ve learned that a holistic approach is needed.
 Here are a few of the focus areas Playworks helps schools address:

 Many schools ban games like tag.
 Some ban recess altogether.
 If the nurse’s and principal’s offices are filled to capacity after lunch each day, it is time to rethink recess.

 Instead of banning games or playtime, we help schools find ways to keep kids playing.
 For example, recess monitors can teach students to tag using light “butterfly fingers” to keep scrapes and bruises manageable.

 Kids can learn to use rock, paper, scissors to solve problems quickly and keep playing.
 They can give high fives and say “good job, nice try” when peers rotate to the back of the line in Foursquare.
 Recess is a perfect opportunity to develop school-wide norms for conflict resolution and community.